 "Change of Control."
 The 2002 Stock Option Plan does not employ this term.
-However, under stock option award agreements entered into pursuant to that Plan, 50% of unvested stock options shall immediately vest upon (a) any sale of all or substantially all of the assets of the Company and its subsidiaries, or (b) any merger or consolidation of the Company, or any transaction as a result of which the Company is acquired by the purchase of a majority of its outstanding Common stock, as a result of which, in each such case, the holders of a majority of the outstanding Common stock before such merger, consolidation or sale cease to hold, directly or indirectly, a majority of the Common stock of the Company or a majority of the Common stock of the successor to the Company immediately following such merger, consolidation or sale.
+However, under stock option award agreements entered into pursuant to that Plan, 50% of unvested stock options shall immediately vest upon (a) any sale of all or substantially all of the assets of the Company and its subsidiaries, or (b) any merger or consolidation of the Company, or any transaction as a result of which the Company is acquired by the purchase of a majority of its outstanding Common stock, as a result of which, in each such case, the holders of a majority of the outstanding Common stock before such merger, consolidation or sale cease to hold, directly or indirectly, a majority of the Common stock of the Successor to the Company immediately following such merger, consolidation or sale.